kumbulanit/t-sql/tech company/untitled/Module 9/Lesson1_Using_Aggregate_Functions.md

     FORMAT(AVG(p.Budget), 'C0') AS AvgProjectValue,

     -- PERFORMANCE INDICATORS
-    COUNT(CASE WHEN p.Status = 'Completed' AND p.ActualEndDate <= p.PlannedEndDate THEN 1 END) AS OnTimeProjects,
+    COUNT(CASE WHEN p.IsActive = 'Completed' AND p.ActualEndDate <= p.PlannedEndDate THEN 1 END) AS OnTimeProjects,
-    COUNT(CASE WHEN p.Status = 'Completed' THEN 1 END) AS CompletedProjects,
+    COUNT(CASE WHEN p.IsActive = 'Completed' THEN 1 END) AS CompletedProjects,

     -- SUCCESS RATE by department
     FORMAT(
-        COUNT(CASE WHEN p.Status = 'Completed' AND p.ActualEndDate <= p.PlannedEndDate THEN 1 END) * 100.0 /
+        COUNT(CASE WHEN p.IsActive = 'Completed' AND p.ActualEndDate <= p.PlannedEndDate THEN 1 END) * 100.0 /
-        NULLIF(COUNT(CASE WHEN p.Status = 'Completed' THEN 1 END), 0),
+        NULLIF(COUNT(CASE WHEN p.IsActive = 'Completed' THEN 1 END), 0),
         'N1'
     ) + '%' AS DepartmentSuccessRate,